DmitriiDenisov/mlcourse_dubai/README.md

 All articles can be found on [medium](https://medium.com/open-machine-learning-course)

-Videolectures by Yury Kaahnitsky are uploaded to [this](https://bit.ly/2zY6Xe2) YouTube playlist.
+Videolectures by Yury Kashnitsky are uploaded to [this](https://bit.ly/2zY6Xe2) YouTube playlist.